PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 Be aware that open reset, all existing spawned overworld Pokémon will have the same stats from before.
 Thus they will be repeat encounters.

-### Exit Battle Time:

-After running, wait this long to return to the overworld.

 ### Time Rollback:

 Every this many hours, rollback the time by this many hours.
 This keeps the time constant to prevent the weather from changing.
 It also allows you to target time-specific marks.
 Set this to zero to disable this feature.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

+### Exit Battle Time:

+After running, wait this long to return to the overworld.

 <hr>